 At the junction I found what was in many ways the opposite of the Swordly turn-off milestone; it was modern, it was there and it reversed the mileage — it was now three miles to Melvich and ten from Bettyhill.

 Strathy owes its size, if not its existence, to the Highland Clearances.
-Local landowner William Honeyman, who bought Armadale and Strathy from Capt John Mackay in 1790 and took up residence in Armadale, was the first of Sutherland’s landowners to realise that his property would be worth more as large sheep farms than small crofts.
+Local landowner William Honeyman — who bought Armadale and Strathy from his maternal grandfather, Capt John Mackay, in 1790 and took up residence in Armadale — was the first of Sutherland’s landowners to realise that his property would be worth more as large sheep farms than small crofts.
 He thus set about clearing the land with thoughts of his bank balance and none for his tenants.

 In a very short time, Strathy, which had consisted of just four crofts, increased in size by a factor of ten as those displaced from other parts of the estate took refuge there.
 Today, it’s about double that again.